 It is ironic that the Presidential candidate in 2012, who actually wants to create that Change, who is for the Average American citizen, would be portrayed by the media as being part of the corporate institution that we all hate.
 Through sound bites, re-mixed speeches, and apt cartoons, we will never know who Mitt Romney really is.

 We won't remember that he gave 30% of his income to charity.
 We won't remember that he donated 1 million to the Utah Olympics.
 We don't remember that he didn't accept his pay as MA governor, something politicians have never done before, because he didn't want to add to the state deficit.
 We forget all of Mitt Romney's accomplishments and instead we just believe the slander campaign against him, paid for by the 1%.
+So, here we are at an impasse.
+Is it more important to have a Presidential candidate who is publically utilising celebrities to promote his liberal social positions in lieu of forgoing our civil liberties?

 Or is it more important to have a Presidential candidate we hate for having been born rich, who actually wants to strip government of its power over businesses and wants that mom-and-pop store to be able to compete with large corporations?

 Perhaps if we strip away the exterior, there is actually little ideological difference between the two candidates; however during election time rhetoric, one side demonizes the other and the exaggeration of its argument ad hominem takes place over the actual issues that affect society on a larger scale.
 The things politicians don't talk about are because those answers often make people uncomfortable.
+Anytime we blindly follow a politician and idolise him, we are in danger of becoming like those very people who give away our civil liberties because we never fought for them.

 In a perfectly gender neutral society, being a man or a woman would have no effect on performance in the work place, but often it does.